9w2zsh/mysjt/README.md

 # mysjt
 Check MySejahtera appointment using API

-Key in the I/C nad phone number and it will list down your appointment
+Key in the I/C & phone number and it will list down your appointment